 (b) Changing Customer Preferences: Demand can be adversely impacted by a shift incustomer and consumer preferences.
 The Company keeps a close watch on changing trends andidentifies new product lines that it can offer its customers.

 (c) Competition: With low entry barriers there could be an increase in the number ofcompeting brands.
 Counter campaigning and aggressive pricing by competitors (includinge-commerce players buying sales through heavy discounting) have the potential of creatinga disruption.
 China could be a source of low cost products in addition to grey marketimports.
 The Company brand "BOROSIL" enjoys a first mover advantage andsignificant brand equity.
 Marketing investments to further strengthen the brand maymitigate the impact of aggressive competition.

 (e) New Product Launches: New products may not find very favorable acceptance byconsumers or may fail to achieve sales targets.
-The Company has a systematic outside-ininsighting and new product development process which helps in increasing the chances ofnew product success.
+The Company has a systematic outside-ininsighting and new product development process that helps in increasing the chances of newproduct success.